mcelrath/braidcoin/braidpool_spec.md

 pubkey tweak), the coinbase is also the location of the `extranonce` 8-byte field used by some mining equipment.

+[kp]

+I don't know why you are talking about the consensus mechanism in the above paragraph.
+We are jumping into these details too quickly.
+Usually you would:

+1. Identify all components
+2. Provide an over view of all components
+3. Show how the various components together, i.e. the interfaces between them
+4. Finally you dig into each component.

+We are doing 4. here straight away.
+People will be very confused when reading this.

+[/kp]

 The `Coinbase Transaction` is a standard transaction having no inputs, and must have the following outputs:

     OutPoint(Value:0, scriptPubKey OP_RETURN "BP"+<Braidpool Commitment>+<extranonce>)
     OutPoint(Value:<block reward>, scriptPubKey <P2TR pool_pubkey>)

+[kp]

+Why P2TR?
+Are we just being fancy, or do we really need it?
+If so, let's motivate why and explain it clearly.

+[/kp]

 The `<block reward>` is the sum of all fees and block reward for this halving epoch, and `pool_pubkey` is an address controlled collaboratively by the pool in such a way that the [braid consensus mechanism](#braid-consensus-mechanism) can only spend it in such a way as to pay all hashers in the manner described by its share accounting.

+[kp]

+How is the block reward calculated?
+You seem to say it is for all halving.
+Is it simply the sum of all braidpool found blocks in the halving period?
+We should write out a simple formula to capture it precisely.

+[/kp]

 ## Metadata Commitments